 Telling others about what you do and what you find interesting is fun.
 Trying to explain difficult concepts to others is a great tool to deepen understanding.
-When I’ve struggled to explain a concept coherently, sometimes I’ve found it’s because the problem really is not understood: teaching has led, directly or indirectly, to a significant fraction of my research papers.
+Sometimes I’ve struggled to explain a concept coherently, only to discover it really is not properly understood.
+The idea that teaching gets in the way of research is nonsense – I’ve come across no better tool than teaching for staying focused on the big, fundamental questions.

 I currently teach a 2nd/3rd year undergraduate course on Classical Mechanics for Physics and Physics and Philosophy students.
 In addition to learning about Lagrangian and Hamiltonian methods, we discover how these approaches led naturally to the Schrödinger equation, and other fundamental concepts, in quantum mechanics.